cloudfoundry/korifi/HACKING.md

 ```

 ---

+## Image tagging conventions

+We store korifi docker images on docker hub.
+These are:

+-   korifi-api
+-   korifi-controllers
+-   korifi-kpack-image-builder
+-   korifi-statefulset-runner
+-   korifi-job-task-runner

+Each time a commit is merged into the main branch, a image will be stored tagged with a `dev` tag.
+The format is `dev-<next-release>-<commit sha>`.

+When a new korifi version is released, the images will be tagged with the release version, e.g. `0.2.0`.
+These will also be tagged as `latest`.
+This way the `latest` tag always refers to the latest _release_ and not the head of the main branch.

+---
 ## Build, Install and Deploy to a K8s cluster
 Set the $IMG_CONTROLLERS and $IMG_API environment variables to locations where you have push/pull access.
 For example:
 ```sh